Criminal Record Sealing

 *Individual must satisfy parole obligations and be considered rehabilitated for the court to seal record for the offense of possession of a controlled substance.

-If you want to find out more about record sealing in Nevada, consult the following sections in the Nevada Revised Statutes for detailed information.
-The code number and the topic is listed for your convenience.
+If you want to find out more about record sealing in Nevada, consult the following sections of the Nevada Revised Statutes for detailed information.
+The code number and the topics are listed for your convenience.

-District Court Clerk – Obtain additional information about the judgments on your particular criminal record in Clark County.
+District Court Clerk – Obtain additional information about the judgments on your particular criminal record in Clark County.200 Lewis Avenue,

 Law Office of Joel M. Mann | Sealing your Nevada Criminal Record